firdawse/qtFirdawseGuerbouziMeryemBadaoui/README.md

 ```

 <br>

-<span style="color: yellow"> thanks to the layouts, the effort is reduced and the fun is assured; but to be honest, it's boring to have static applications,isn't it ? see you in our next session full of connextions ! </span>
+      thanks to the layouts, the effort is reduced and the fun is assured; but to be honest, it's boring to have static applications,isn't it ?
+      so see you in our next session full of connextions !